-- 11.1 We have a designated safeguarding lead in all our schools who takes lead responsibility for safeguarding children and child protection who has received appropriate training and support for this role.
+- 11.1 We have a designated safeguarding lead in all our schools who takes lead responsibility for safeguarding children and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
+The designated safeguarding lead has received appropriate training and support for this role.
 This designated safeguarding lead is a senior member of the school leadership team and their responsibilities are explicit in their job description. - 11.2 We also have at least one deputy designated safeguarding lead in all our schools, who will provide cover for the designated safeguarding lead when they are not available.
 Our deputy designated safeguarding leads have received the same training as our designated safeguarding lead.
 They will provide additional support to ensure responsibilities for child protection and safeguarding children are fully embedded within their school's ethos, and that specific duties are discharged.
 They will assist the designated safeguarding lead in managing referrals, attending child protection conferences and supporting the child/children. - 11.3 We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils.
 Each designated safeguarding lead will ensure there is a structured procedure within their school, which will be followed by all of the members of the school community in cases of suspected abuse.